UBC-MDS/programming-in-python-for-data-science/slides/module2_14.md

 ---

 We can filter on categorical columns too.
-In this example maybe I want only cereals from the manufacturer “Q” (For
+In this example maybe I want only cereals from the manufacturer “Q” (For Quaker)
-    Quakers)

 ``` python
 df[ df['mfr'] == 'Q']